Homeschooling Resources at Your Fingertips

 6. Teach Them How to Set a Schedule

 Procrastination is the thief of productivity.
-In high school, your child had the privilege of a schedule being made for them.
-As they navigate life after graduation, they are challenged to create and adhere to their own schedules.
+While your child is still in school, their schedule is often made for them.
+As they begin to think about life after graduation, they are challenged to create and adhere to their own schedules.
 But where to start?
 As parents, we understand that you, too, may have trouble keeping a schedule.
 Below are some tips and tricks you and your child can try together.

 • Get a planner